XperiencedTang06/Aerofox/README.md

 # Aerofox

-Aerofox is a WIP Internet Explorer 7 and 8 userchrome CSS theme for Firefox 153 ESR, a spiritual successor of RinFox, an Internet Explorer 7/8 theme for Firefox 115 ESR, which I plan to migrate from, and contains parts from BeautyFox 1, an Internet Explorer 9 theme also for Firefox 115 ESR, and Geckium, which has a modern foundation, supports Firefox 153 ESR, and has the necessary JS logic, which i plan on understanding soon.
+Aerofox is a WIP Internet Explorer 7 and 8 userchrome CSS theme for Firefox 153 ESR, a spiritual successor of RinFox, a theme for Firefox 115 ESR, which I plan to migrate from, and aims to make it feel more native to IE7/8, add in new features and QOL improvements such as animations, and it plans to make the web work for you.

+Aerofox is based mainly from Rinfox, an Internet Explorer 7/8 theme for Firefox 115 ESR, set to end support in March 2027 (until further notice), with the elements being adapted for the new UI id's and classes.
+It also contains parts from BeautyFox 1, an Internet Explorer 9 theme also for Firefox 115 ESR, and Geckium, which has a modern foundation, supports Firefox 153 ESR, and has the necessary JS logic, which i plan on understanding soon.

 ## NOTICE: